kourgeorge/project-origin/docs/Universe.md

 #### Mating
 In sexual creatures, the mating creates a new offspring creature, have a recombined and mutated version DNA from its parents.
 Choosing to mate, the creature gets a list of all the creatures in it's surrounding, and probabilistically chooses the one that it is most attracted to.
-Currently, the sexual attraction is implemented by the function s(1-s), where s is the cosine similarity between the two creature's DNA.
+Currently, the sexual attraction is implemented by the function s(1-s), where s is the cosine similarity between the two creatures' DNA.
 Finally, the spouse is selected by the distribution determined by the attraction (softmax overall attractions).
 This action may be limited by age, called maturity age defined by the configuration.